 - Pre-heat oven to 325ºF.

 - Cook bacon in a skillet until crisp.
-Remove bacon from skillet, reserving 1 Tbsp. drippings in skillet.
+Remove bacon from skillet, reserving 1 tablespoon drippings in skillet.
 Add mushrooms to reserved drippings and cook for another 5 minutes.
 Remove from heat.
 Crumble bacon.
 Add to skillet with remaining onions and tomatoes; mix well.

 - Bake for 30 minutes.
 Let stand about 5 minutes to cool before serving.